chemfiles/chemfiles/README.md

 Guillaume Fraux created and maintains Chemfiles, which is distributed under the [3 clauses BSD license](LICENSE).
 By contributing to Chemfiles, you agree to distribute your contributions under the same license.

+Chemfiles depends on multiple external libraries, which are distributed under [their respective licenses](external/README.md).
+All external libraries licenses should be compatible with chemfiles's 3 clauses BSD.
+One notable execption depending on your use case is [Gemmi](https://gemmi.readthedocs.io) which is distributed under the Mozilla Public License version 2.
+You can use `CHFL_DISABLE_GEMMI=ON` CMake flag to remove this dependency.

 The [AUTHORS](AUTHORS) file lists all contributors to Chemfiles.
 Many thanks to all of them!